runicscribe/worldbuilding-docs/dae-machina/culture/peoples/language.md

 Languages in this group are spoken by the Xeres Remnant, Xencha Defiant, Dragonhalls, and remaining followers of the Xeres Orthodoxy.

+### Lauan

+Lauan is the oldest of the three language families found across the Kita Lau isles.
+Modern speakers are mostly found among the central Kita-Lau isles

+### Quontuk Languages

+Includes the official language of the Quon Xi Empire, spoken mainly in the Heartland regions, and several central valley languages.
+These languages all use a shared symbolic script.

+The nomadic people of northeast Quon Xi speak an archaic dialect of this language family, with some structural similarities to Futhern.

+### Kaldean

+Kaldean includes a wide variety of languages spoken throughout western and southern Quon Xi.
+In the southern valley regions, many Kaldean dialects have blended heavily with Quontuk.

+Some of the northwestern people of Quon Xi speak a distant dialect of this language, that is largely unintelligble to speakes from the west coast.

 ### Tonal 'jinn language